Ziad-Ashraf-Abdu/smart-lumbar-trainer/smart-lumbar-trainer.md

 ### 2. Experimental Data Comparison

-The following table maps the ground truth from Kinovea against the recorded telemetry from the app.
+The following table maps the ground truth from Kinovea against the recorded telemetry from the app, for the tested subject.
 Because our **Upright Calibration** (ZUPT) treats the natural standing posture as the  reference, the "App Results" represent the relative deviation from that starting point.

 | Movement Phase | Kinovea Ground Truth |Flexion Angle| App Telemetry (Raw) |
 | --- | --- | --- | --- |